 About 49 per cent are not confident that their data would be protected, should their perimeter be breached.
 Despite this, nearly seven in 10 (69 per cent) organisations report that they believe all their sensitive data is secure.
 Perimeter security is the focus, but understanding of technology

-and data security
+and data security is lacking.

-data and insights company, App Annie has published a report titled,‘How to succeed in the app economy’.
+Mobile app data and insights company, App Annie has published a report titled,‘How to succeed in the app economy’.

 According to the report, more consumers than ever before are turning to mobile for their financial interactions.
 Last year, total worldwide sessions in finance apps increased by over 36 per cent compared to 2015.